sandesh2526/java-prep/Things.md

 ## Strings and their immutability
 Strings are not primitive data type in java as they are defined as class in java.
 When you define a String, you actually create the object of it.
 For e.g. The String is the defined inside a sysout("This is also String") is also a object of String class.
 So each time you create assign a value to String type variable in java, the string is first searched in the java string pool and if it is present then its reference will be assigned to the current string.
 If String is not present with given value then a new String object is created in string pool and that objects reference is assigned to the String variable.
+We have classes like StringBuffer and StringBuilder which supports mutable strings.

 Note: The string pool is space within the Java heap which is used to store the strings.